vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 most prominent when moving the fingertip horizontally (medial to lateral or vice versa).
 So did a few of the lingual surfaces, primarily the maxillary non-incisor teeth.

+## 2026-07-06 (past midnight from 2026-07-05) (off-cycle floss pick pressure testing)

+On Monday 2026-07-06, shortly past midnight from Sunday 2026-07-05, right after finishing rinsing and floss pick flossing, I did a round of floss pick pressure testing with a new floss pick.

+A lot of areas were slightly tender (i.e., the pain wasn't purely mechanical but also reflected slight irritation) but within the range of expectation.
+The pain subsided completely within about 5 to 6 minutes after I finished the testing.
+The mandibular incisor interdental gaps were the last to recover, which is partly because they were tested toward the end, but they also had a longer gap between being tested and recovering.

+There was no bleeding or pain after the initial recovery.
+There may have been a small amount of blood in my spit right after the pressure testing; it was hard to distinguish from other things that might thicken the saliva.